Feng-Zhang/hugo-academic/content/zh/post/scRNA_liver/index.md

 ### Immune checkpoints

 Immune checkpoints function as “brakes” on T cell immune responses resulting in the weakening of T cell attack and immune tolerance or escape.
-We examined the cell-cell interaction status in different cell, and the co-stimulatory and co-inhibitory checkpoints in shaping the immunosuppressive landscape in HCC are estimated :
+We examined the cell-cell interaction status in different cell, and the co-stimulatory and co-inhibitory checkpoints in shaping the immunosuppressive  andscape in HCC are estimated :

     mypvals <- read.delim("cluster/7_interaction/out/pvalues.txt", check.names = FALSE)
     mymeans <- read.delim("cluster/7_interaction/out/means.txt", check.names = FALSE)